-Adjustments to Funding.
+2. Adjustments to Funding

 To ensure the fair distribution of funds and enable the purposes or requirements of a specific program to be met, HUD reserves the right to fund less than the amount requested in an application.

 a.
-HUD will fund no portion of an application that:
+HUD may fund no portion of an application that:

-(1) Is not eligible for funding under applicable statutory or regulatory requirements;

-(2) Does not meet the requirements of this notice; or

-(3) Duplicates other funded programs or activities from prior year awards or other selected applicants.
+- (1) Is ineligible for funding under applicable statutory or regulatory requirements; - (2) Fails, in whole or in part, to meet the requirements of this notice; - (3) Duplicates activities funded by other federal awards; or - (4) Duplicates activities funded in a prior year.

-b.If funds are available after funding the highest-ranking application, HUD may fund all or part of another eligible fundable application.
-If an applicant turns down an award offer, or if HUD and an applicant do not successfully complete grant negotiations, HUD may withdraw the award offer and make an offer of funding to another eligible application.
+b.
+HUD may adjust the funding for an application to ensure funding diversity, geographic diversity, and alignment with HUD administrative priorities.

 c.
+If an applicant turns down an award offer, or if HUD and an applicant do not finalize the terms and conditions of the award in a timely manner, HUD may withdraw the award offer and make an offer of funding to another eligible application.

-If funds remain after all selections have been made, remaining funds may be made available within the current FY for other competitions within the program area, or be held for future competitions, or be used as otherwise provided by authorizing statute or appropriation. d.
-If, after announcement of awards made under the current NOFO, additional funds become available either through the current appropriations, a supplemental appropriation, other appropriations or recapture of funds, HUD may use the additional funds to provide additional funding to an applicant awarded less than the requested amount of funds to make the full award, and/or to fund additional applicants that were eligible to receive an award but for which there were no funds available.
+d.
+If funds remain after all selections have been made, remaining funds may be made available within the current fiscal year for other competitions within the program area, or be held for future competitions (if allowable in accordance with the applicable appropriation or authorizing statute), or be used as otherwise provided by authorizing statute or appropriation.

+e.
+If, after announcement of awards made under the current NOFO, additional funds become available either through the current appropriations, a supplemental appropriation, other appropriations or recapture of funds, HUD may, in accordance with the appropriation, use the additional funds to provide additional funding to an applicant awarded less than the requested amount of funds to make the full award, and/or to fund additional applicants that were eligible to receive an award but for which there were no funds available.